 - While performing the duties of the Speaker, he assumes all the powers of the Speaker.

-- When he presides over the house, he decides whether a bill is a money bill or not, just like the speaker.
+- When he presides over the House, he decides whether a bill is a money bill or not, just like the speaker.

 Position and Privileges

-The office of the Deputy Speaker is not subordinate to the speaker.
+- The office of the Deputy Speaker is not subordinate to the speaker.
 He is directly responsible for the house.

-Deputy Speaker has one special privilege, every time a deputy speaker is appointed as a member of a parliamentary committee, he automatically assumes the chairmanship of that committee.
+- Deputy Speaker has one special privilege, every time a deputy speaker is appointed as a member of a parliamentary committee, he automatically assumes the chairmanship of that committee.

 Panel of Chairpersons

-In case of the absence of both the Speaker and the Deputy Speaker, any member of the panel can preside over the house.
+- In case of the absence of both the Speaker and the Deputy Speaker, any member of the panel can preside over the house.
 While presiding they assume all the powers of the Speaker.

-Here it’s important to mention that the panel of chairpersons cannot preside over the house when the office of the speaker and deputy speaker is vacant.
-During such a situation, President may appoint a member to perform the functions of the Speaker.
+- Here it’s important to mention that the panel of chairpersons cannot preside over the house when the office of the speaker and deputy speaker is vacant.
+During such a situation, the President may appoint a member to perform the functions of the Speaker.

-The panel holds office until a new panel of chairpersons is nominated.
+- The panel holds office until a new panel of chairpersons is nominated.

 Speaker Pro Tem